-Feedback can be provided to applicants at each stage of the scheme with the aim of providing constructive information about their application, quality of evidence, and performance in a particular scheme.
+Feedback can be provided to applicants with the aim of providing constructive information about their application, quality of evidence, and performance in a particular scheme.

-Individual written feedback will normally be available after the papersift stage of shortlisting.
+Written feedback will normally be available after shortlisting.
 If a scheme has a high volume of applicants it may be necessary to provide feedback in a more general way.

-Requests for feedback must be received within 5 days of receipt of the notification outcome.
+Requests for feedback must be received within 5 days of receipt of the notification of outcome.

 The feedback provided will give an account of the applicant’s demonstration of evidence against the advertised criteria and the personal profile for the office under recruitment.
 Applicants should allow 4 weeks from the request to receive this feedback.

 Shortlist Test Feedback

-As a Shortlist test is only used in high volume schemes feedback will be provided in a general way to all applicants who did not progress to shortlist as soon as possible following receipt of the notification outcome.
+As a Shortlist test is only used in high volume schemes feedback will be provided in a general way to all applicants who did not progress to shortlist as soon as possible following receipt of the notification of outcome.